panjf2000/ants/README.md

 ```

 ## How to use
-If your program will generate a massive number of goroutines and you don't want them to consume a vast amount of memory, with `ants`, all you need to do is to import `ants` package and submit all your tasks to the default limited pool created when `ants` was imported:
+Just take a imagination that your program startovers a massive number of goroutines, from which a vast amount of memory will be consumed.
+To mitigate that kind of thing, all you need to do is to import `ants` package and submit all your tasks to a default pool with fixed capacity created when `ants` has been imported:

 ``` go
 package main